MichaelCurrin/code-cookbook/recipes/ci-cd/github-actions/workflows/node/upgrade-packages.md

 description: Upgrade outdated NPM packages and make a PR with the lockfile changes
 ---

-The aim of this workflow is to upgrade dependencies in `package-lock.json`.
+The aim of these recipes is to upgrade dependencies in `package-lock.json`.

+This could be run on a schedule or on a manual trigger.

+## Why?

 The advantage is to stay up to date within the semvar restrictions in `package.json`, such that you get new direct and sub-dependencies (avoiding bugs and vulnerabilities).

 While taking the manual effort out of running manual tasks (upgrading locally, committing and checking if checks pass).

-This could be run on a schedule or on a manual trigger.

 ## Steps in the workflow